-All four of the downloadable files are zipped.
-This was not because I needed to save space.
-WordPress, the software I am using for my webpage, does not allow files in .epub or .mobi formats.
+The downloadable bundles are zipped.
 After download, just unzip, and the book will be ready to transfer to either your Kindle or your iPad.
+You will find the files, epub and mobi, in the inner folder.
 A good Open Source program for unzipping files is 7-Zip.

 Transferring your mobi file directly to your Kindle is simple.
 Connect your Kindle to your computer with the Kindle USB cable.
 Move the mobi file into the documents folder on your Kindle.
 The file has to be unzipped beforehand.